smdg-org/ATTRIBUTES-code-list/README.md

-# Code List STATUS
+# SMDG Code List ATTRIBUTES

-Codes describing a characteristic property of a transport unit or a stowage location.
+Codes describing a characteristic property of unit of equipment or a stowage location.